raja9283/gcp-batch-data-pipeline/README.md

 # GCP Batch Data Pipeline Project

 ## Project Overview
 This project implements a robust batch data pipeline on Google Cloud Platform (GCP) utilizing services such as Cloud Storage, Dataproc, BigQuery, and Cloud Composer (Airflow).
-The pipeline ingests sales data encompassing customer, product, orders, order_items, and transaction information.
-It efficiently transforms this data to extract insights, including order summaries and monthly sales, which are visualized in a Looker Studio dashboard.
+Leveraging the capabilities of PySpark, the pipeline handles complex operations like joins, window functions, and data transformations to efficiently process sales data encompassing customer, product, orders, order_items, and transaction information.
+It extracts valuable insights, including order summaries and monthly sales, which are visualized in a Looker Studio dashboard.

 ## Architecture Overview